steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [(3.6.0) iOS Inter-App Audio](../Technical+Documentation/Change+History/3.6.0/IAA.md)

-iOS InterApp-Audio application out of your **VST 3 plug-in**
+iOS InterApp-Audio application out of your **VST 3 plug-in**.

 ## [(3.6.0) Preset Meta-Information](../Technical+Documentation/Change+History/3.6.0/IStreamAttributes.md)

-Interface to access preset meta information from stream, used, for example, in [setState](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a77ac39bcc5c4b15818b1a87de2573805) in order to inform the plug-in about the current context in which the preset loading occurs
+Interface to access preset meta information from stream, used, for example, in [setState](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a77ac39bcc5c4b15818b1a87de2573805) in order to inform the plug-in about the current context in which the preset loading occurs.

 ## [(3.6.5) Channel Context Info](../Technical+Documentation/Change+History/3.6.5/IInfoListener.md)

-Allows the host to inform the plug-in about the context in which the plug-in is instantiated, mainly channel based info (color, name, index,...).
+Allows the host to inform the plug-in about the context in which the plug-in is instantiated, mainly channel based info (color, name, index, ...).

 ## [(3.6.5) Unit-Bus Assignment Change](../Technical+Documentation/Change+History/3.6.5/IUnitHandler2.md)

-The plug-in has the possibility to inform the host with [notifyUnitByBusChange](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitHandler2.html#ad1f48213839cc5b28a612a2baaba6584) that something has changed in the bus - unit assignment,
+The plug-in has the possibility to inform the host with [notifyUnitByBusChange](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitHandler2.html#ad1f48213839cc5b28a612a2baaba6584) that something has changed in the bus - unit assignment.

 ## [(3.6.5) Prefetchable](../Technical+Documentation/Change+History/3.6.5/IPrefetchableSupport.md)

-Indicates if the plug-in supports prefetch (dynamically)
+Indicates if the plug-in supports prefetch (dynamically).

 ## [(3.6.5) Automation State](../Technical+Documentation/Change+History/3.6.5/IAutomationState.md)